MariaALomran/ARTI308-Lab11/README.md

 ### Step 4: Scale the Features

 Since clustering is affected by feature values, the data was normalized using **StandardScaler**.
+This step helps ensure that all features contribute equally to the clustering process.

 ### Step 5: Apply K-Means Clustering

-K-Means clustering was used to group customers into different segments.
+K-Means clustering was used to group customers into different segments based on their financial behavior.

 The best number of clusters was selected using: